MAGAZINE

 // it’s worth it!

 Báhn mì is a relic from the time when Vietnam was under French colonial rule.
-The term literally means "wheat bread" and refers to baguette-like loaves or rolls whose crust is slightly softer and lighter than the crust of a French baguette.
+The term literally means "wheat bread" and refers to baguette-like loaves or rolls whose crust is slightly softer and lighter than that of a French baguette.

-Today, Báhn mi is practically synonymous with sandwiches filled with vegetables, coriander, fresh chillies and meat or tofu.
-Baking takes some time, but it is worth it!
+Today, Báhn mì is practically synonymous with sandwiches filled with vegetables, coriander, fresh chilies, and meat or tofu.
+Baking takes some time, but it’s worth it!

 • “BÁHN MÌ"